arturovt/clickup-brotli/performance-and-benchmarking-angular/README.md

 ## Angular built-in profiler

-Angular already has a built-in change detection profiler which can be enabled in development mode:
+Angular already has a built-in change detection profiler which can be enabled in the development mode:

 ```ts
 async function bootstrap() {